 If the non-custodial parent does not take the above actions and the twenty (20) day time frame elapses he/she will be referred to the Division of Motor Vehicles for license suspension.

 The Office of Child Support Services may refer a case to the United States Attorneys Office for criminal prosecution if the non-custodial parent: has the ability to pay child support, willfully fails to pay a known past due amount which has remained unpaid for longer than two (2) years or is an amount greater than $10,000, and the child resides in another state.
 The first offense carries six (6) month imprisonment and/or fine.
 Subsequent violations carry a two (2) year imprisonment and/or a fine.
+The case must meet the requirement of a criminal offense for it to be referred to the U.S. Attorney's Office.

 The Office of Child Support Services may send written notice of an intent to lien personal or real property of the non-custodial parent for past due support.
 There is no minimum amount of past due support which is required for the administrative lien process.
 The lien includes any unpaid child support that may accrue in the future.
 The non-custodial parent may request an administrative hearing within thirty (30) days of receipt of the notice to contest the procedure.
 If the non custodial parent does not request a hearing, or requests a hearing and does not appear for the hearing or does not pay the child support due and thirty (30) days past, the agency will file a notice of lien followed by a levy which means the agency can take the funds from a savings or checking account or levy on an insurance settlement or foreclose on real property up to the amount of child support due and owing.